 The homes in the Vosti Park area, including the southeastern portion of the downtown, are generally older, smaller single-family stock, with 90.8 percent of the housing stock built prior to 1990, many of which likely have been converted to rental units, as only 13.2 percent of the housing stock in the Vosti Park and Ramirez Park neighborhoods are multifamily unit types.
 Although the proportion of renter households (37.2 percent) is lower than in other neighborhoods in the city, the homes in this area generally provide more affordable homeowner opportunities.
 In addition to HCV usage, affordable housing stock in the Vosti Park neighborhood includes deed-restricted units in the new 1428 Monterey Street Apartments (4 units), Las Jicamas and Monterey Street Apartments (with 45 and 51 deed-restricted units respectively), and the Santa Elena Mobile Home Park (with 100 sites that rent for between \$800 and \$1,600 per month).
-Although proportion of the city, it is a smaller geographical area, and therefore the HCV usage is likely more concentrated.
+Although proportionately, the HCV use is lower in the Vosti Park neighborhood than in the central and northern portion of the city, it is a smaller geographical area, and therefore the HCV usage is likely more concentrated.
 Correlating to this HCV usage and presence of affordable housing units, the rate of poverty is 13.1 percent, with median incomes ranging between \$26,462 and \$37,127, and 29.6 percent of children residing in single female-headed households.

 The highest concentration of renters (49.0 percent of households) is found in the Soledad High School/Santa Barbara Park and Gabilan/Vintage Estates neighborhoods, where 8.0 percent of renters use an HCV.
 In addition to the HCVs, the neighborhood includes some of the older planned subdivisions in the city (Colonia Azteca and Soledad Street), and the Almond Acres Mobile Home Park.
 Approximately 29.2 percent of the housing units in these neighborhoods are multifamily units, including the Soledad Townhomes (34 deed-restricted units), Jardins de Soledad Apartments (50 deed-restricted units), Gabilan Family Apartments (80 deed-restricted units), the Benito Street Affordable Housing Community (69 deed-restricted units), Benito Street Farm Labor Center (62 deed-restricted units) and Soledad Senior Apartments (40 deed-restricted units).
-Correlating to this HCV usage and presence of affordable housing units, the rate of poverty is the highest in the city, at 29.1 percent, and 9.7 percent of the population in poverty has median incomes at 50.0 percent of the population have incomes between \$30,000 and \$37,500.
+Correlating to this HCV usage and presence of affordable housing units, the rate of poverty is the highest in the city, at 29.1 percent, and 9.7 percent of the population in poverty has median incomes at 50.0 percent of the poverty level, corresponding to the extremely low-income category.
+In addition, 9.0 percent of the population have incomes between \$30,000 and \$37,500.
 The higher presence of renters in these neighborhoods is likely associated with the availability of affordable multifamily rental stock and single-family homes in older subdivisions built prior to 1990 (42.7 percent of housing stock) that have been converted to rentals.